marios-zindilis/pizza-maker/README.md

     it.
 Perhaps you want to add features to add toppings and pizzas, edit them and delete them.
 3. Customize the title with https://angular.io/guide/set-document-title
+4. I'm using a couple of property methods on the models to resolve the foreign keys to objects.
+I'm pretty sure that I can do that with the Django Rest Framework, but I didn't look into it too much.

 ## Credits ##